UofM >

 In general this won't happen.
 If your browser crashes or you

-test: it will let you resume where you left off.
+test again: it will let you resume where you left off.
 If a

 technical problem prevents you from completing the placement